-Manuscripts should be sent to Professor Christine Smith, The Editor (AJRS), Department of Accounting, Finance and Economics, Griffith University, Nathan, Queensland 4111, Australia.
+Manuscripts can be sent in hard copy form to Professor Christine Smith, The Editor (AJRS), Department of Accounting, Finance and Economics, Griffith University, Nathan, Queensland 4111, Australia.
+Manuscripts can be submitted electronically as Microsoft word file attachments to an email using the following address: Christine.smith@griffith.edu.au.

-Four (4) copies are required.
 The manuscript should be typed single sided, double spaced and with ample margins.
 The paper should be ordered as follows: